I received requests from a few webmasters some time ago asking me if there was a way to block unwanted bots from their website.

 Before you can block a bot, you will need to know at least one of two things: the IP address where the bot is coming from or the "User Agent string" that the bot is using.
 The easiest way to find this is to look into your raw web log.

-Download your web log from your web host, uncompress it using an archiver, and open it in an ASCII text editor.
+Download your web log from your web host, uncompress it using an archiver (if needed), and open it in a plain text editor.
 You'll probably need to use a better editor than Notepad if your logs are large.
 If you have a search and replace utility like those listed on the Free Text Search and Replace Utilities page, you can use those instead of the editor.
 Search through the file for the bot you want to block.
 It helps if you know either the page it tried to access or the time it hit your web, so that you can narrow your search down.

 Once you've located the entries that belong to the bot, look for the IP address and the user agent string.